 - An emergency assistance alarm system should be provided.

-- Blue colour contrasting grab rails should be installed against white background walls for the visually impaired.
-Alternative colour grab rails are permissible provided there is adequate tonal contrast between them and the surface they are mounted upon.
+- Blue-coloured contrasting grab rails should be installed on white background walls for the visually impaired.
+Alternative colour grab rails are permissible provided there is adequate tonal contrast between them and the surface on which they are mounted.

-- Suitably manufactured toilet pans and hand wash basins specially designed for use in a disabled toilet room should be installed.
+- Suitably manufactured toilet pans and hand-wash basins, specifically designed for use in a disabled toilet room, should be installed.

 - The correct number, size, and positioning of grab rails should be installed within the room.

-- Toilet flush handles should be of a paddle type design to assist users with limited dexterity.
+- Toilet flush handles should be paddle-type to assist users with limited dexterity.

 - Compliant Doc-M toilet pack.

-Commercial Washrooms can advise and supply all of the correct products for your disabled toilet installation to satisfy Approved Document M (Doc M) of the UK building regulations.
+Commercial Washrooms can advise and supply all the necessary products for your Disabled Toilet installation to satisfy Approved Document M (Doc M) of the UK building regulations.